Offering services and support to help you manage chronic health conditions and to live a healthy, active and independent life.

 - Cover a wide range of topics related to exercise, and cardiovascular disease and its management.

-- In addition to the brief education sessions that accompany exercise class, there are also a series of longer education classes covering topics such as Nutrition (Dietician), Medications (Nurse Practitioner), and Stress Management (Social Worker).
+- In addition to the brief education sessions that accompany exercise class, there are also a series of longer education classes covering topics such as Nutrition (Dietician) and Stress Management (Social Worker).
 Patients are welcome to bring their partner or other family members to these education sessions.